sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>speexdsp</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A voice compression format (DSP)
+Short desc    : A voice compression format (DSP)
 URL          : http://www.speex.org/
-Лицензия     : BSD
+License      : BSD
-Описание     : Speex is a patent-free compression format designed especially for
+Descript     : Speex is a patent-free compression format designed especially for
              : speech.
 It is specialized for voice communications at low bit-rates in
              : the 2-45 kbps range.
 Possible applications include Voice over IP
              : (VoIP), Internet audio streaming, audio books, and archiving of speech